The views expressed by the host on this program documented to be almost always right 99.6 percent of the time.

 Get me off, but you couldn't.

-And this they still haven't found a big fat-fingered guy who caused all that trouble last week in the stock market, have they?
+And this, they still haven't found a big, fat-fingered guy who caused all that trouble last week in the stock market, have they?

-They haven't produced that fat-fingered guy who entered a B instead of an M on a Procter Gamble trade, it caused us to lose a thousand points in 20 minutes.
+They haven't produced that fat-fingered guy who entered a B instead of an M on a Procter ⁇ Gamble trade.

 They haven't found that guy, have they?

-So there may not be a fat-fingered guy, sounds like a bond villain.
+So there may not be a fat-fingered guy.

 There may not be a fat-fingered guy.

-One of the things that was going on last week was that the dollar was gaining value against the euro, and this was causing some panic because people had been shorting the dollar, betting it to lose money.
+One of the things that was going on last week was that the dollar was gaining value against the Euro, and this was causing some panic because people had been shorting the dollar, betting it to lose money.

-And the dollar starts gaining ground, gets stronger against the euro, and there were some people bailing out of dollars.
+And the dollar starts gaining ground, gets stronger against the Euro, and there were some people bailing out of dollars.

-So this morning, the Euro was at 1.30X, I forget what the exchange rate was.
+I forget what the exchange rate was.

 Now it's down to 1.2785.

-Now I took a look at the Dow Jones industrial average, and it hasn't noticed yet.
+Now, I took a look at the Dow Jones Industrial Average, and it hasn't noticed yet.

 The Dow is still plus 300, so it's coming up at 360.